 CSDI supports publicly engaged research, teaching and knowledge-sharing on democratic practices and institutions, with a focus on citizen engagement and participation, constitutional governance and transitional regimes.

-Summer Institute for Future Legislators
+Institute for Future Legislators